-Figure 5.
-The correlation between region attractiveness and scientific status in different levels in the last cohort (11th: 2015–2021).
-A, C, E display the relationship between attractiveness and number of institutions, publications, and researchers, respectively, of countries at the continent level.
-B, D, F display the relationship between attractiveness and number of institutions, publications, and researchers of cities at the country level, respectively.
-Marker color and shape distinguish among regions.
-Lines show the linear regression trends with 95% confidence intervals.

 Discussion

 Empirical studies have established the presence of scales in human mobility behavior [14, 44].
-Our findings illustrate comparable patterns in scientific mobility, as depicted in Fig. 1(B, C, and D), where scientists’ internal mobility within regions, such as cities, nations, or continents, is greater than their external movements to other regions.
-Building the SMART model and maximum likelihood estimation, we analyzed the trajectories of 2.03 million scientists from 1960 to 2021, segmented into 5-year intervals.
+Our findings illustrate comparable patterns in scientific mobility, as depicted in Fig. 1(A, B, and C), where scientists’ internal mobility within regions, such as cities, nations, or continents, is greater than their external movements to other regions.
+Building the SMART model and maximum likelihood estimation, we analyzed the trajectories of 3.03 million scientists from 1960 to 2024, segmented into 5-year intervals.
 This analysis underscores the importance of administrative units as fundamental entities for studying scientist mobility.

 Our model highlights how “attractiveness” of a region and “transition probabilities” at different level distances contribute to understanding mobility dynamics.
 Attractiveness reveals the relative appeal of a region compared to regions within the same parent region, while defined transition probabilities at different level distances reflect the likelihood of moves relative to a scientist’s home country.
-Notably, we observed varying correlations between geographical distance and transition probability across different level distances, with negative correlations at levels 0 and 2, an insight not previously documented.
+Notably, we observed varying correlations between geographical distance and transition probability across different level distances, with negative correlations at levels 0, 1 and 2, an insight not previously documented.

 The concept of “transition probability” encompasses various factors influencing international scientists’ mobility, such as culture differences, language disparities, and economic variations, all crucial in shaping a scientist’s ease of transition to a new academic or research environment.
-Meanwhile, “attractiveness” relates to the prestige and potential for collaboration at a host institution, suggesting that institutions are not merely chosen for their reputation but also for the collaborative and research opportunities they offer.
+Meanwhile, “attractiveness” relates to the prestige and potential for further development of a geographical region, suggesting that institutions are not merely chosen for their scientific reputation but also for the living condition, education service and convenient transportation they offer.

-This study pioneers the use of actual administrative regions to analyze scientists’ mobility patterns, enhancing our understanding of how proximity within cities and cross-continent moves are valued differently by scientists.
-While proximity is preferred within the same city, intercontinental relocations are less influenced by distance.
-A limitation of our study is the selection of only the top 200 cities globally based on scientific activity, potentially overlooking emerging scientific hubs.
-Moreover, the use of a 5-year segmentation interval for analyzing trajectories, while reducing computational complexity, may sacrifice some accuracy due to the varied durations of scientists’ careers and their institutional affiliations.
+This study is among the first to use actual administrative regions to analyze scientists’ mobility patterns, advancing our understanding of how proximity within cities and across continents is differently valued by researchers.
+While scientists tend to prioritize proximity within the same city, intercontinental relocations appear to be less influenced by geographic distance.
+A limitation of our approach is the use of 5-year segmentation, which simplifies the calculation of coefficients within the SMART model.
+However, this segmentation sacrifices finer data granularity and may compromise accuracy due to the varying durations of scientists' careers and their institutional affiliations.

 Significantly, Asia has undergone substantial changes since the 1960s in its capacity to attract scientific talent, driven by economic growth and strategic investments in education and research.
 Nations like China and South Korea have become notably attractive, as demonstrated by their rising attractiveness coefficients, bolstered by enhanced education systems and research infrastructures.